 Adult fleas live off the blood of a variety of warm blooded-animals and birds.
-They are more nest than host specific and will feed on other animals in the absence of the preferred host.
+They are not host specific and will feed on other animals in the absence of their preferred host.

-Fleas are carriers of both disease, such as typhus and bubonic plague, and also parasitic worms.
+Fleas are carriers of both disease, such as typhus, bubonic plague, and parasitic worms.
 Rodent fleas, in particular, are a prevalent source of murine typhus.

-In the UK, fleas are less of a concern from a disease perspective but their bites - visible as small deep-red spots within a reddened area - are painful and irritating and carry a social stigma.
+Fleas are less of a concern for disease in the UK but their bites are painful and irritating.
 Fleas usually require a specific host, but will often feed on other animals if their preferred host is not available.